-Like most kindergarteners, sonny likes to learn by doing and does not appreciate too much meddling from me in his learning process.
+Like most kindergarteners, Sonny likes to learn by doing and does not appreciate too much meddling from me in his learning process.
 So when it comes to imparting kindergarten level education to him, I have to be a facilitator rather than his teacher.
-That being said, this does not come as a surprise considering how much I dislike instructor-led training myself and would rather learn at my own pace than be given directions.
+That being said, this does not come as a surprise considering how much I dislike instructor-led training myself and would rather learn at my own pace than being given directions.

 With this in mind, I have shortlisted and “sonny-tested” these Top 5 Kindergarten Websites And Apps For Homeschooling your 4- and 5-year-olds and much more importantly, for their self-learning.
-All these websites/apps are fun, interactive and make learning through doing super easy.
+All these websites/apps are fun, interactive and make learning by doing super easy.
 Check these out!

-PBS Kids was and still is one of my and sonny’s favorite go to sites for fun learning games.
+PBS Kids was and still is one of my and sonny’s favorite go-to sites for fun learning games.
 In fact, most of his favorite cartoon shows reside on this site.
-From Curious George’s Busy Day Maths Games to Super Why’s Word Games, sonny loves them all and given a choice, would play them from dusk till dawn 😉
+From Curious George’s Busy Day Maths Games to Super Why’s Word Games, Sonny loves them all and given a choice, would play them from dusk till dawn 😉

 A couple of drawbacks, though are:

-- Only a very few of the games are available on iPAD, which means I have to sacrifice my laptop whenever sonny wants to play on the site.
+- Only a very few of the games are available on iPad, which means I have to sacrifice my laptop whenever sonny wants to play on the site.
 And moreover, since 4- and 5-year-olds are not as proficient as older kids in using the laptop/desktop, supervision is a must so that they don’t end up deleting important files by mistake (This may or may not have happened to me!).

 - The shows/videos are available only in the US, which means that the rest of the world is left searching for them on YouTube or asking friends/relatives in the US to send DVDs of their favorite shows whenever they visit.